 Sample Research Plan

-The following sample research plan may help you develop and keep track of search terms that are useful in finding information sources on your topic.
+The following sample research plans illustrate how a Research Plan can help you develop and keep track of search terms that are useful in finding information sources on your topic.
 (For a blank form, and instructions on how to use it, see the Creating a Research Plan box below.)

 This sample research plan illustrates how to keep track of (and generate new ideas for additional) useful search terms to use when looking in databases for books, ebooks, articles, and other information resources on your topic.